 So a global gathering in 2021 really is an opportunity to rectify the disaggregation of the multilateral systems in food that began in the 1970s.
 It could continue the reform process that began with the food price crisis to ensure a coherent and collaborative system.
 Among many possibilities, governments should look closely at the civil society proposals laid out in 2008 to 2009, pressing for the consolidation of food and agricultural work through an expanded CFS.”

-Pat Mooney is the co-founder and executive director of the ETC Group, and is an expert on agricultural diversity, biotechnology, and global governance.
+Pat Mooney is leading IPES-Food's 'Long Food Movement' project, which will map out the changes that civil society win in global food system governance over the next 25 years.
+Pat is the co-founder and executive director of the ETC Group, and is an expert on agricultural diversity, biotechnology, and global governance.
 The ETC group is an international civil society organization headquartered in Canada with offices in Mexico, Philippines, Nigeria and the United States.
 ETC group has consultative status with ECOSOC, FAO, UNCTAD, UNEP, UNFCCC, IPCC and the UN Biodiversity Convention.
 Pat Mooney has almost half a century of experience working in international civil society, first addressing aid and development issues and then focusing on food, agriculture and commodity trade.
 He received The Right Livelihood Award (the "Alternative Nobel Prize") in the Swedish Parliament in 1985 and the Pearson Peace Prize from Canada's Governor General in 1998.